 So many possibilities, swimming and picnic at Pyramid Lake, mountain biking, trail rides, canoeing and more.
 Or join the guide for a side trip to Maligne Lake for a 8 km (5 mile) loop hike with 460 m gain (1532 ft) into the hills above tree line at 2150 m (7160 ft) elevation and possibly all the way to a 2790 m (9290 ft) peak overlooking this beautiful lake.
 Hiking time 2 – 6 hours.

-Day 8: CALGARY
+Day 8: Calgary

 Mighty Athabasca Falls count among the attractions of this park.
 Trails near the Columbia Icefields start at tree line and are especially rewarding thanks to their magnificent views of the glaciers and surrounding ranges.
 Your farewell to the Rockies is the 8 km (5 mi) hike with 335 m (1155 ft) gain above the tree line into a pass at 2375 m (7980 ft).
-After lunch is transfer back to your hotel in Calgary (possibly in a large comfortable coach).
+After luch is transfer back to your hotel in Calgary (possibly in a comfortable large coach).
 Hiking time 2 – 3 hours.

 Scheduled flight to Whitehorse, capital of the Yukon Territory.
 You start the second part of your adventure with new group equipment, new bus and guide.
 Hotel in downtown Whitehorse.